 Regular Attendance of Management at Board Meetings

-The Board encourages attendance by members of senior management at meetings of the Board of Directors and its Committees to increase the Board’s understanding of the Company’s operations, give directors access to senior management and to improve the Board's ability to oversee the Company’s operations.
-Except for executive sessions, the Chief Legal Officer and Secretary attends all meetings of the Board of Directors and its Committees; the Senior Vice President, Global Human Resources attends all meetings of the Personnel and Organization Committee; the Director of Corporate Audit, the Corporate Controller and the Chief Financial Officer attend all meetings of the Audit Committee; and the Treasurer and the Chief Financial Officer attend all meetings of the Finance Committee.
+The Board encourages attendance by members of senior management at meetings of the Board of Directors and its Committees to increase the Board’s understanding of the Company’s operations, to give directors access to senior management and to improve the Board’s ability to oversee the Company’s operations.
+Except for executive sessions, the Chief Legal Officer and Secretary attends all meetings of the Board of Directors and its Committees; the Senior Vice President, Global Human Resources attends all meetings of the Personnel and Organization Committee; the Director of Corporate Audit, the Corporate Controller, the Chief Financial Officer and Chief Ethics and Compliance Officer attend all meetings of the Audit Committee; and the Treasurer and the Chief Financial Officer attend all meetings of the Finance Committee.
 Also, corporate officers and other members of senior management attend meetings of the Board of Directors and the Finance Committee, except for executive sessions, whenever possible.

 Executive Sessions of Independent Directors

 As noted above, at each regularly scheduled Board meeting, a separate executive session with only the independent directors present is scheduled.
 The Lead Director chairs these sessions and, as appropriate, apprises the Chairman, President and CEO of the issues discussed.